Lies Noor: Career

+Personal life

-Noor married Firmansjah (also known as Dick Ninkeula), a Produksi Film Negara employee whom she had met on the set of Pulang, in the mid-1950s, soon after graduating senior high school.
-After gave birth to her only son, Rio Marcel Firmansjah-Ninkeula, Noor took a hiatus from acting.
+Noor was married to Firmansjah (also known as Dick Ninkeula), a Produksi Film Negara employee whom she had met on the set of Pulang, in 1955, soon after graduating senior high school.
+After she gave birth to her only son, Rio Marcel Ninkeula, Noor took a hiatus from acting.
 She explained to Varia in a 1959 interview that she intended to focus on raising Rio until he was old enough for her to return to acting.

-Noor returned to cinema in 1960's Pedjuang (Warriors for Freedom), a film directed by Usmar Ismail which followed a platoon of Indonesian soldiers during the Indonesian National Revolution.
-She made her final film, Pesan Ibu (Mother's Message), in 1961.
-In this film, she played a young woman who had to help her mother support their family after their father's death.
+Illness and death

 On 12 March 1961, Noor was admitted to Cikini Hospital, Jakarta, and treated for encephalitis.
 She died two days later at the age of 17, and was buried on 15 March at Karet Bivak Cemetery.
 At the funeral several film figures provided eulogies, including Djamaluddin Malik, Turino Djunaedy, and Basuki Effendy.
-Among the mourners were Chitra Dewi, Sofia Waldy, Bing Slamet, and Astaman.
+Among the mourners were Chitra Dewi, Sofia Waldy, Bing Slamet, Dhalia, Astaman, and Lely Sulastri.

 Filmography

-In her nine-year career, Noor appeared in thirteen films.
+In her nine-year career, Noor appeared in fourteen films.